 - 41. There is no requirement for verification of a clear positive or a clear negative response. - 42.
 If the response is not clearly negative or positive, and in order to assist in establishing the biological relevance of a result (e.g. a weak or borderline increase), the data should be evaluated by expert judgment and/or further investigations using the existing experimental data, such as consideration whether the positive result is outside the acceptable range of negative control data, or the laboratory's historical, negative control data (30). - 43.
 In rare cases, even after further investigations, the data set will preclude making a conclusion of positive or negative results, and will therefore be concluded as equivocal. - 44.
 Statistical tests used should consider the male animal as the experimental unit.
 While it is possible that count data (e.g. number of implants per female) may be Poisson distributed and/or proportions (e.g. proportion of dead implants) may be binomially distributed, it is often the case that such data are overdispersed (31).
-Accordingly, statistical analysis should first employ a test for over- underdispersion using variance tests such as Cochran's binomial variance test (32) or Tarone's C( $\alpha$ ) test for binomial overdispersion (31) (33).
-If no departure from binomial dispersion is detected, trends in proportions across dose levels may be tested using Fisher's exact test (35).
-Likewise, if no departure from Poisson dispersion is detected, trends in counts may be tested using Fisher's exact test (35).
+Accordingly, statistical analysis should first employ a test for over- underdispersion using variance tests such as Cochran's binomial variance test (32) or Tarone's C(a) test for binomial overdispersion (31) (33).
+If no departure from binomial dispersion is detected, trends in proportions across dose levels may be tested using the Cochran-Armitage trend test (34) and pairwise comparisons with the control group may be tested using Fisher's exact test (35).
 Likewise, if no departure from Poisson dispersion is detected, trends in counts may be tested using Poisson regression (36) and pairwise comparisons with the control group may be tested within the context of the Poisson model, using pairwise contrasts (36).
 If significant overdispersion or underdispersion is detected, nonparametric methods are recommended (23) (31).
-These include rank-based tests, such as the Jonckheere-Terpstra test for trend (37) and Mann-Whitney tests (38) for pairwise comparisons with the vehicle/ solvent control group, as well as permutation, resampling, or bootstrap tests for trend and pairwise comparisons with the control group for trend and pairwise comparisons with the control group for trend and pairwise comparisons with the control group for trend and pairwise comparison (38) for pairwise comparisons with the vehicle/ solvent control group, as well as permutation, resampling, or bootstrap tests for trend and pairwise comparisons with the control group (31) (39). - 45.
+These include rank-based tests, such as the Jonckheere-Terpstra test for trend (37) and Mann-Whitney tests (38) for pairwise comparisons with the vehicle/ solvent control group, as well as permutation, resampling, or bootstrap tests for trend and pairwise comparisons with the control group (31) (39). - 45.
 A positive DL assay provides evidence for the genotoxicity of the test chemical in the germ cells of the treated male of the test species. - 46.
 Consideration of whether the observed values are within or outside of the historical control range can provide guidance when evaluating the biological significance of the response (40).